 - If all questions on the screening form are answered “no” and the temperature is within normal limits, the visitor will be directed to wash their hands in the closest bathroom and visitation may be permitted.
 Instructions for proper handwashing are posted in each bathroom.

-- If the visitor answers yes to any question or has a temperature greater than 100°F the visitor will not be permitted to visit even in end-of life situations.
+- If the visitor answers yes to any question or has a temperature greater than 100°F the visitor will not be permitted to gain entry even in end-of life situations.

 - Those visitors that are permitted, must wear a facemask while in the building and restrict their visit to only the room of the resident they have been permitted to visit.
 No visits to any common area or corridor beyond the direct path from the door to the room is permitted.